bioconda/bioconda.github.io/_sources/contributor/workflow.rst.txt

 Eventually, your build will "turn green".
 If you are a member of Bioconda, you can now add the ``please review & merge`` label to submit your PR for review.
-Otherwise, just ask on `Gitter`_ or ping ``@bioconda/core``.
+Otherwise, leave a comment in the PR with the line ``@BiocondaBot please add label`` and the bot will label the PR for you.
+If you run into problems or have questions just ask on `Gitter`_ or ping ``@bioconda/core``.

-Once you changes have been approved, they will be "merged" into our main repository and the altered packages uploaded to our channel.
+Once your changes have been approved, they will be "merged" into our main repository and the altered packages uploaded to our channel.

 .. _`About Pull Requests`: https://help.github.com/articles/about-pull-requests/